Cognac and the Atlantic Coast - a Cycling Tour in France

 Day 3

-A flat ride in the afternoon, including some peaceful canal towpaths, brings us to the historic town of Rochefort which will be our home for the next two evenings.
-Rochefort has a long and prod history as a naval base, which is reflected in the many places of interest in the town; amongst these are the Corderie Royale, the rope-making factory and arsenal of Louis XIV, the Sun King, at 374m long the longest building of its age in the world; and the frigate Hermione, an exact replica of the vessel in which General Lafayette brought help to the Americans fighting the British in the War of Independence, which has recently made the Atlantic crossing and return.
+Rochefort has a long and proud history as a naval base, which is reflected in the many places of interest in the town; amongst these are the Corderie Royale, the rope-making factory and arsenal of Louis XIV, the Sun King, at 374m long the longest building of its age in the world; and the frigate Hermione, an exact replica of the vessel in which General Lafayette brought help to the Americans fighting the British in the War of Independence, which has recently made the Atlantic crossing and return.
+Alongside the dock is the National Maritime museum, which is a must-see for those of a nautical persuasion!

 The old quarters and gardens by the Charente have been magnificently restored and there should be plenty of time before dinner to take in the sights.